 The ICU provides care for various patients both at a specialized referral level and a community level.
 We accomplish this by having one ICU on two sites.
 St. Paul’s Hospital is a teaching hospital and Mount Saint Joseph Hospital (MSJ) is a community hospital that provides care to a culturally diverse group of patients.
-The Intensive Care Unit at St. Paul’s Hospital is a 15 bed unit and Mount Saint Joseph’s Intensive Care Unit has 4 beds.
+The Intensive Care Unit at St. Paul’s Hospital is a 15 bed unit and Mount Saint Joseph Hospital's High Acuity Unit has 4 beds.

 ICU is a fast paced, technology rich, dynamic work environment.
 Respiratory Therapists utilize state of the art equipment to diagnose, treat and manage critically ill patients.
 They are also a crucial member of the Cardiac arrest team and provide airway management in all areas of the hospital.
 Our skills and knowledge are tested daily in the ICU.
 Our primary purpose is to breathe for patients when they cannot breathe on their own.

 St. Paul’s Hospital is considered the Centre of Excellence for Cardiac Sciences in British Columbia.
 The Heart Centre at St. Paul’s specializes in:

 - Coronary artery bypass